Laurent147/cypress-qatouch/README.md

             //(e.g.g67W from yourDomain.qatouch.com/testrun/p/vEyp/tid/g67W)
 ```

->note: for the moment the push can only be done for 1 project / 1 test run at the time.
-Functionality should be upgrade in the near future.

-**2. Make sure test case ID are in your test names**
+## 2. Make sure test case ID are in your test names

 If you pulled down the test cases through the integration, make sure to rename the suite and write your tests within the template test included.
 Suite name has no effect on the push to QA Touch.